DonovanWu/SerpentDance/README.md

 The name of this project is inspired by a scene in Blade Runner, because...
 Python penetration testing??

-Also, please don't mind some "decorative" stuff I added to the scripts.
-It's to give the scripts some more "identity", much like the useless "mother fXXker" entry in Mirai's list of default credentials.
+Also, please don't mind some "decorative" stuff I added to the scripts...
+It's to give the scripts some more "identity", more or less like the useless "mother fXXker" entry in Mirai's list of default credentials.
 LOL

 ## Scripts

-All scripts are written with Python 3 in mind.
-Some parts of their code are not compatible with Python 2.
+All scripts are intended to be run with Python 3.
+Python 2 will not work.

 ### packet-blackhole.py